Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

 \section{Achievability of Square Root Law}

-Willie's objective is to determine whether Alice transmitted covert data given the vector of observations $\mathbf{y}_w$ of his channel from Alice.
-Denote the probability distribution of Willie's channel observations when Alice does not transmit (i.e.~when $H_0$ is true) as $\mathbf{P}_0$, and the probability distribution of the observations when Alice transmits (i.e.~when $H_1$ is true) as $\mathbf{P}_1$.
-To strengthen the achievability result, we assume that Alice's channel input distribution, as well as the distribution of AWGN on the channel between Alice and Willie are known to Willie.
-Then $\mathbf{P}_0$ and $\mathbf{P}_1$ are known to Willie, and he can construct an optimal statistical hypothesis test that minimizes the sum of error probabilities $\alpha+\beta$ \cite[Ch.~13]{lehmann05stathyp}.
+Willie's objective is to determine whether Alice transmits given the vector of observations $\mathbf{y}_w$ of his channel from Alice.
+Denote the probability distribution of Willie's channel observations when Alice does not transmit (i.e.~when $H_0$ is true) as $\mathbb{P}_0$, and the probability distribution of the observations when Alice transmits (i.e.~when $H_1$ is true) as $\mathbb{P}_1$.
+To strengthen the achievability result, we assume that Alice's channel input distribution, as well as the distribution of the AWGN on the channel between Alice and Willie, are known to Willie.
+Then $\mathbb{P}_0$ and $\mathbb{P}_1$ are known to Willie, and he can construct an optimal statistical hypothesis test (such as the Neyman--Pearson test) that minimizes the sum of error probabilities $\alpha+\beta$ \cite[Ch.~13]{lehmann05stathyp}.
 The following holds for such a test:

 \begin{fact}[Theorem 13.1.1 in \cite{lehmann05stathyp}] For the optimal test,